Chaotic tracial dynamics: Lifting via classification

 \section{Lifting via classification}

-The standing assumption in this section is that $A$ is an infinite-dimensional, separable, algebraically simple $\cs$-algebra whose tracial state space $T(A)$ is nonempty and compact, with compact extreme boundary $X=\partial_e(T(A))$.
-(These conditions in particular imply that $A$ has `continuous scale'; see for example \cite[\S5]{Elliott:2020vp}.)
-We equip $T(A)$ with the $w^*$-topology, and fix a metric $d$ on $X$ that induces the subspace topology.
+The standing assumption in this section is that $A$ is an infinite-dimensional, separable, algebraically simple $\cs$-algebra whose tracial state space $T(A)$ is nonempty and compact, with compact extreme boundary $\partial_e(T(A))$.
+(In conjunction with $\mathcal{Z}$-stability, these conditions in particular imply that $A$ has `continuous scale'; see, for example, \cite[\S5]{Elliott:2020vp}.)
+Throughout, the boundary $\partial_e(T(A))$ is denoted by $X_A$ ($X$ for `extreme').
+We equip $T(A)$ with the $w^*$-topology, and fix a metric $d$ on $X_A$ that induces the subspace topology.
 The set of continuous affine maps $T(A)\to\rr$ is denoted by $\aff(T(A))$.